Black Chokeberry is a native deciduous woody shrub growing from 3 to 12 feet high.

 Fruit matures in the autumn to a juicy purplish-black berry, (a pome) about 1/4 to 1/3 inch in diameter, that once ripe, begins to shrivel.
 Each pome contains 1 to 5 elliptically shaped seeds, each about 3.5 mm long.
 Seeds and juice are deep purple.
 Fruit usually drops from the plant but a number of pomes will overwinter as they are not the most palatable to wildlife except birds.
 Deer however, will browse the plants.
 The berries are very astringent and most people cannot eat them raw.
 Humans can use the fruit for canning and jelly making.
 When cooked, Chokeberries make a heavy, sweet, solid jelly.
 They have an abundance of pectin and should self-set.
 The antioxidant qualities of Chokeberry make them very beneficial for the human diet.

-Names: Some references have transferred this plant into the genus Photinia although many references will insist it remain in Aronia and apparently, recent molecular data would support that (##ref below).
-Minnesota authorities - the DNR and the U of M Herbarium are using Aronia, as is the authorative Flora of North America which just published (2016) the new volume on the Rosaceae.
+Names: Some references have transferred this plant into the genus Photinia although many references will insist it remain in Aronia and apparently, recent molecular data would support that conclusion. (##ref below).
+Minnesota authorities - the DNR and the U of M Herbarium are using Aronia, as is the authoritative Flora of North America which just published (2016) the new volume on the Rosaceae.
 The genus Aronia is derived from the Greek aria, which is a Greek name for a species of Sorbus whose fruits resemble Chokeberry.
 The species, melanocarpa, is from two Greek words - melas, meaning 'black' and karpos, meaning 'fruit', together that mean 'dark fruit'.
 In even earlier times the plant was classified as Pyrus melanocarpa.

 Compare: A similar plant is Red Chokeberry, Aronia arbutifolia, whose leaves are slightly larger, hairy initially, and the fruit is red.